Cambodia Scouts: Earlier Scouting organizations

 The original Cambodian Scout Association Angkar Khemarak Kayarith (AKK; អង្គការខេមរកាយារិទ្ធិ) was created in 1934, under the direction of Prince Sisowath Monireth and other leaders.
 This first era of Cambodian Scouting spread over several provinces and numbered more than 1,000 members.

 André Lefèvre, chief of the Eclaireurs de France, set up a training camp for 60 Scoutmasters from all over French Indochina.
 At the end of 1937, French Scouting sent Scoutmaster Raymond Schlemmer to the Cambodian, Laotian, and Vietnamese areas of Indochina to oversee the setting up of the Fédération Indochinoise des Associations du Scoutisme (FIAS, Indochinese Federation of Scouting Associations) in all three regions.

 From 1939 through 1945, the political situation affected Scouting activities all across the country, as World War II engendered a movement for an independent Cambodia.
 The French began to lose control and were finally overthrown by Japanese intervention.
 This ceased the French Scouts' activity in Cambodia, as well as all Scouting activities.

 In 1956, the Cambodian Scouting movement was transformed into the Scouts of the Queen.
 That year, there were 500 active Scouts and Guides in Phnom Penh, and some 700 Scouts in the provinces of the Kingdom of Cambodia.

-In 1957, under the direction of socialist-leaning Prince Norodom Sihanouk, the Angkar Khemarak Kayarith was transformed into the Jeunesse Socialiste Royale Khmer (JSRK, the Royal Socialist Khmer Youth), with Sihanouk himself serving as president of the state ruled organization, now controlled by the Royal government.
+In 1957, under the direction of socialist-leaning Prince Norodom Sihanouk, the Angkar Khemarak Kayarith was transformed into the Royal Khmer Socialist Khmer Youth (JSRK), with Sihanouk himself serving as president of the state ruled organization, now controlled by the Royal government.
 The 2,000 members and the leaders of Cambodian Scouting were permitted by the government to carry on activities.
 Scouts and Scout leaders attended the 8th World Scout Jamboree in 1955 in Canada and the 10th World Scout Jamboree in 1959 in the Philippines, among them Prince Norodom Yuvaneath, the son of Norodom Sihanouk.

 On 1 November 1964, Prince Sisowath Essaro, then President of the Angkar Khemarak Kayarith, announced the dissolution of the Cambodian Boy Scout Association, whose members were subsequently integrated into the Jeunesse Socialiste Royale Khmer, a government-sponsored socialist youth movement.

 In 1972, the Cambodian Scouts were reestablished for a short period with ten groups, confined to the capital in Phnom Penh.
 In 1975, the movement was banned by the Khmer Rouge communist regime.

 Cambodian Scouting in exile existed at least into the early 1990s in Los Angeles, alongside fellow Vietnamese Scouting in exile and Laotian Scouting in exile groups.